(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 13, 2022.

-Bronchoscopy is a procedure done to look inside the air passages of your lungs.
-In the most common type, flexible bronchoscopy, a thin and flexible scope is inserted through your nose or mouth.
-The scope, called a bronchoscope, is passed down the back of your throat and between your vocal cords to enter the air passages.
+Flexible bronchoscopy: This is the most common type of bronchoscopy.
+During this procedure, a thin and flexible scope is inserted through the nose or mouth.
+The bronchoscope is passed down the back of the throat and between the vocal cords to enter the air passages.
 A camera in the scope sends pictures to a video screen during the procedure.

-Another type of bronchoscopy is called rigid bronchoscopy.
-This procedure also looks inside the air passages of your lungs, but the tube is larger and not flexible.
-A rigid scope can only be placed through your mouth.
+Rigid bronchoscopy: This procedure also looks inside the air passages of the lungs, but the tube is larger and not flexible.
+A rigid scope can only be placed through the mouth.
 It’s less common than flexible bronchoscopy.

-• You may need a chest X-ray or chest CT scan before the procedure.
+• Check to see whether a chest X-ray or chest CT scan is needed before the procedure.

 • Don’t eat or drink anything after midnight.

-• Ask your care team if it’s safe to take your usual medications on the day of surgery.
+• Ask the care team if it's safe to take medications on the day of surgery.

-• If you take a blood thinner or a non-steroidal anti-inflammatory drug (NSAID), like aspirin or ibuprofen, ask your doctor when you should stop these drugs before the procedure to reduce your risk of bleeding.
+• Ask whether a blood thinner or a non-steroidal anti-inflammatory drug (NSAID), like aspirin or ibuprofen, should be discontinued before the procedure, if relevant, to reduce the risk of bleeding.

-• Stop smoking for as long as possible before the procedure if you are a smoker.
+• Smokers should stop smoking for as long as possible before the procedure.

-Though bronchoscopy is usually performed on an outpatient basis, you’ll need anesthesia or sedation for the procedure.
-Make sure to have someone available to drive you home
+Though bronchoscopy is usually performed on an outpatient basis, the patient will need anesthesia or sedation for the procedure.
+Patients should have someone available to drive them home afterward.

 What are the risks and complications of bronchoscopy?

 Bronchoscopy is a safe procedure, but risks and complications can occur.
-One possible risk is that your oxygen level will fall during the procedure because of the scope blocking your breathing.
-Your surgical team will constantly check your oxygen levels and add oxygen if needed.
+One possible risk is that the patient's oxygen level will fall during the procedure because of the scope blocking his or her breathing.
+The surgical team will constantly check the patient's oxygen levels and add oxygen if needed.
 Other possible risks include:

 • Bleeding